gazzamc/Milestone-Project-Two/README.md

 It can be improved but since I spent a good few days on it at this point I think it's acceptable at the moment and certainly isn't as off as it was before I implemented this check.

+- Player (mainly chewie) can spawn lower than expected on lower resolution screens.
+This can be game breaking as it will bypass the ```isHit()``` check if the player is lower than the troopers.
+I've added media queries to try and fix this, it was only tested on a limited amount of devices but it seems to be working in chrome dev tools.

 ## Deployment
 The website was deployed/hosted on GitHub pages, the following is the process in which I took to deploy it.